Ghilt/Rabbit/README.md

     []
     Default input: Caret

-In the snippets below the first line is symbolising code where capital lettes symbolize any non []() instruction.
-The second line is the bracket's input which by default is the value at the caret is named on the third line.
+In the snippets below the first line is symbolising code.
+The capital letters in the first line symbolize any non `[]()` instruction.
+The second line is the bracket's input which by default is the value at the caret.

 The ordinary loop instructions checks the value under the caret and compares it to the value under the other loop instruction.

      [ABCD]
      v1   v2